sasjs run¶

 sasjs run <sourcecode> [additional arguments]

-can be a local file path or a file on a web server.
+<sourcecode> can be a local file path or a URL.

 If using a URL from github, be sure to link to the raw version of the file, eg: https://raw.githubusercontent.com/sasjs/core/main/base/mf_getattrc.sas